andrew-angus/permeatus/docs/source/index.rst

 See :doc:`usage` section for information on basic use, including how to :ref:`install <installation>` the project..

+See :doc:`documentation` for instructions on updating and compiling documentation.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: